Line 6 Finch West

-Line 6 Finch West, also known as the Finch West LRT, is a light rail line under construction in Toronto, Ontario, Canada, to be operated by the Toronto Transit Commission.
-The 10.3 km, 18-stop line is to extend from Finch West station on Line 1 Yonge–University to the North Campus of Humber College in Etobicoke.
-Unlike most of the Toronto streetcar system, the line will be segregated from traffic.
-As well, it will use transit signal priority and standard gauge rather than the broad Toronto gauge.
-The line is forecast to carry about 14.6 million rides a year or 40,000 a day by 2031 and will replace the 36 Finch West bus route (west from Finch West station), which is one of the three busiest bus routes in Toronto.
-The line is scheduled for completion in 2023, with an estimated cost of $2.5billion.
+Line 6 Finch West, also known as the Finch West LRT, is a light rail transit line under construction in Toronto, Ontario, Canada, to be operated by the Toronto Transit Commission.
+The 10.3 km, 18-stop line is to extend from Finch West station on Line 1 Yonge–University to the North Campus of Humber Polytechnic in Etobicoke.
+The line will operate in a dedicated above-ground right-of-way, much of it within Finch Avenue, segregated from street traffic.
+It will use transit signal priority and standard gauge rather than the broad Toronto gauge.

+The line is forecast to carry about 14.6 million rides a year or 40,000 a day by 2031 and will replace the 36B Finch West bus route (west from Finch West station) branch, which is one of the three busiest bus routes in Toronto.
+In late October 2025, the provincial agency Metrolinx announced that the line was ready to open and that the TTC would decide on the opening date.

 History

-Finch Avenue West is currently served by the 36 Finch West bus, one of the three busiest Toronto Transit Commission bus routes in Toronto with about 42,600 passengers per weekday.
-Forecasted demand in 2031 would require 32–39 articulated buses or 45–55 standard buses to serve the route.
+Finch Avenue West is currently served by the 36 Finch West bus, one of the three busiest Toronto Transit Commission bus routes in Toronto.
+In the 2010s, the route had around 42,600 passengers per weekday, with forecast demand in 2031 that would have resulted in 32 to 39 articulated buses or 45 to 55 standard buses being required to serve the route.

+Early proposals

 In March 2007, Toronto mayor David Miller announced the 17 km Etobicoke–Finch West LRT as part of the Transit City project to build several light-rail lines within the city.
 The western terminus of the line would be built in the Highway 27 / Humber College area in Etobicoke.
 The line would run along Finch Avenue West eastward, terminating at Finch station in North York.

 On April 1, 2009, the Government of Ontario announced that it would provide funding for construction of this line from Humber College to Don Mills station via Finch West and Finch stations, opening in 2013.
 In March 2010, the Ontario government budgeted less for building transit.
 As a result, it eliminated the proposed section of the line east of Finch West station.

 In December 2010, Mayor Rob Ford cancelled the line after taking office.
 However, in February 2012, city council voted to restore the project, along with the Eglinton Crosstown LRT (later renamed Line 5 Eglinton), as part of a new transit plan, restoring some of the elements of the Transit City proposal over Mayor Ford's objections.

 In April 2012, Metrolinx proposed to start construction on the Finch West LRT in 2015, with the line opening in 2018.
 By November 2012, when the city and province signed an LRT master agreement, construction for the line was to begin in 2015 for completion in 2020.
 In April 2015, the province announced that construction of the line would start in 2016 for completion in 2021.